Vivek-04022001/documentation/plone.app.dexterity/advanced/validators.md

 ## Constraints

 If this doesn't suffice, you can pass your own constraint function to a field.
-The constraint function should take a single argument: the value that is to be validated.
+The constraint function should take a single argument: the value that's to be validated.
 This will be the field's type.
 The function should return a boolean `True` or `False`.